SolarSpec/OnePanelFig/README.md

 ### Prerequisites

 Make sure MATLAB is installed.
-It is available for download in the Software Distribution section under the Help tab after you log into Canvas. [https://canvas.ubc.ca/](https://canvas.ubc.ca/)
+It is available for download in the Software Distribution section under the Help tab after you log into [Canvas.](https://canvas.ubc.ca/)
+Click on the "Add-Ons" dropdown menu of your MATLAB Home screen.
+Then click on "Manage Add-Ons" and ensure you have the 'Image Processing Toolbox.'
+If not, click on "Get Add-Ons" button instead and search for the aforementioned products.

 ### Installation